 The Citizenship Act foresees that foreigners or stateless persons may apply for citizenship in Malta.
 The law makes no difference between beneficiaries of international protection and other third-country nationals but in practice subsidiary protection beneficiaries’ applications are not usually considered.

 The conditions to be able to apply include a residence in Malta throughout the 12 months immediately preceding the date of application and a residence in Malta for periods amounting in the aggregate to a minimum of four years, during the six years preceding the above period of 12 months.
 Applicants must also be of good character and have an adequate knowledge of the Maltese or the English language.

 Prior to submitting an application, the person has to present a residence certificate issued by the Principal Immigration Office to the Identity Malta Agency.
-Once the Office confirms the eligibility of the applicant, additional documents have to be produced, including birth certificate, passport and police conduct.
+Once the Office confirms the eligibility of the applicant, additional documents have to be produced, including a birth certificate, passport and police conduct.

 In practice, it is close to impossible for refugees to access citizenship by naturalisation as the procedure is entirely at the discretion of the Minister.
-Moreover, while no written policy is available, refugees are in practice only allowed to apply for citizenship after ten years of regular residence in Malta.
+Moreover, while no written policy is available, refugees are, in practice, only allowed to apply for citizenship after ten years of regular residence in Malta.